What Is Epilepsy?

 Tonic-Clonic (Grand Mal) Seizures.
 The first stage of a grand mal seizure is called the tonic phase, in which the muscles suddenly contract, causing the patient to fall and lie stiffly for about 10 - 30 seconds.
 Some people experience a premonition or aura before a grand mal seizure.
 Most, however, lose consciousness without warning.
 If the throat or larynx is affected, there may be a high-pitched musical sound (stridor) when the patient inhales.
 Spasms occur for about 30 seconds to 1 minute.
 Then the seizure enters the second phase, called the clonic phase.
 The muscles begin to alternate between relaxation and rigidity.
 After this phase, the patient may lose bowel or urinary control.
 The seizure usually lasts a total of 2 - 3 minutes, after which the patient remains unconscious for a while and then awakens to confusion and extreme fatigue.
 A severe throbbing headache similar to migraine may also follow the tonic-clonic phases.

 Absence (Petit Mal) Seizures.
 Absence or petit mal seizures are brief losses of consciousness that occur for 3 - 30 seconds.
 Physical activity and loss of attention may pause for only a moment.
 Such seizures may pass unnoticed by others.
 Young children may simply appear to be staring or walking distractedly.
-Petit mal may be confused with simple or complex partial seizures, or even with attention deficit disorder.
-[For more information, see In-Depth Report #30: Attention deficit hyperactivity disorder.]
+Petit mal may be confused with simple or complex partial seizures, or even with attention deficit hyperactivity disorder (ADHD).
 In petit mal, however, a person may experience attacks as often as 50 - 100 times a day.

 Myoclonic.
 Myoclonic seizures are a series of brief jerky contractions of specific muscle groups, such as the face or trunk.